gpu-insight/samples/README.md

 they work as well as mathematical principle on which they rely.

 ## Category
-- gl   - demonstrate OpenGL features and extensions
+- egl  - based EGL window system interfaces
 - glfw - based OpenGL FrameWork window interfaces
 - glut - based on GLUT window interfaces
 - glx  - based GLX and X Window interfaces